Forks, Washington

 Forks, also previously known as the unincorporated town of Quillayute, is a town in southwest Clallam County, Washington, United States.
 The population was 3,335 at the 2020 census.
 It is named after the forks in the nearby Bogachiel, Calawah, and Sol Duc rivers which join to form the Quillayute River.

 For much of the 20th century, the city's economy was fueled by the local timber industry.
 Forks later became a tourism destination for visitors to Olympic National Park, recreational sport fishing in nearby rivers, and fans of the novel series Twilight and films, which are set in Forks.
 The town is also near the Clallam Bay Corrections Center and Olympic Corrections Center.

 History

 Indigenous settlement

 Forks was once inhabited by the Quileute Native American tribe, before they ceded their territory.
-In 1889 a reservation was created near Forks; that same year the village was burnt down by settler Daniel Pullen.
-Forks is 12 miles from tribal burning areas that area tribes used to regenerate young ferns.
-The phrase "prairie upstream" from Quileute language was translated and became the name Forks Prairie.
+In 1889, a reservation was created near Forks; that same year the village was burnt down by settler Daniel Pullen.
+Forks is 12 mi from tribal burning areas that the tribes used to regenerate young ferns.
+The phrase "prairie upstream" from the Quileute language was translated and became the name Forks Prairie.